p4zuu/weggli-examples/linux-kernel/uninitialized_memory/README.md

-# Collections of query spotting uninitialized memory in the kernel
+# Collections of queries spotting uninitialized memory in the kernel

 | CVE            | Impact                | Query                          | Fix                                                                                                                                   |
 |:--------------:|:---------------------:|:------------------------------|---------------------------------------------------------------------------------------------------------------------------------------|